canmom/canmom.github.io/fiction/pockethealer.md

 Tank has stepped forward.
 Between the soldiers and the Enemy, ignoring the bullets whipping just over her head.
 The Enemy's blind face pays her no heed... but then she raises her insectoid abdomen, clumsily sutured to her hips, and screams.
 Her pheromone gland starts to spray, colourless, undetectable to me.

 But to the Enemy... this stench must overwhelm even the gunpowder.
 It abandons its advance on the soldiers.
-It surgest towards Tank, a wheel of white lance-legs.
+It surges towards Tank, a wheel of white lance-legs.

 And I can't help but call on my Art to peer inside.
 Just where I expected the human---a nameless boy, barely an adult, his ribcage split open to admit new alien organs.
 But it's his face I want to see...